microsoft/vscode-dev-containers/script-library/docs/docker.md

     CMD ["sleep", "infinity"]
     ```

+    For CentOS/RedHat, simply replace the `RUN` above with:

+    ```Dockerfile
+    RUN bash /tmp/library-scripts/docker-redhat.sh
+    ```

-    The `ENTRYPOINT` script can be chained with another script by adding it to the array after `docker-init.sh`.
+    Note that the `ENTRYPOINT` script can be chained with another script by adding it to the array after `docker-init.sh`.

 3. And the following to `.devcontainer/devcontainer.json`: